 3. The Power of Vulnerability by Brené Brown (24 million views)

-Summary: Brené Brown is a social worker who has spent her career studying human connection, imperfection, shame, fear and vulnerability.
+Summary: Brené Brown is a social worker who has studied human connection, imperfection, shame, fear and vulnerability.
 She believes that human connection is why we are here on this planet, and it is what gives us meaning and purpose in life.
-She says that what prevents us from being able to truly connect with others is shame and fear, and that in order to connect, empathize, belong and love we need to be truly seen, which takes extreme courage and vulnerability.
+She says that what prevents us from connecting with others truly is shame and fear and that to connect, empathise, belong and love, we need to be seen, which takes extreme courage and vulnerability.
 It is possible to be worthy of love, connection and belonging without being perfect.
-We just need to be compassionate towards ourselves, and believe that we are worthy.
-Whilst it may seem appealing to be certain or to not be afraid before we act, it is actually through leaning into the discomfort, embracing vulnerability, and having the willingness to take emotional and social risks that we will find the most rewarding experiences and deepest levels of connection.
+We need to be compassionate towards ourselves and believe that we are worthy.
+While it may seem appealing to not be afraid before we act, it is actually through leaning into the discomfort, embracing vulnerability, and being willing to take emotional risks that we will find the most rewarding experiences and connections.

-What I liked about it: Not only does Brené Brown talk about vulnerability, but she also leads by example by opening up about her own struggles with vulnerability.
+What I liked about it: Not only does Brené Brown talk about vulnerability, but she also leads by example by opening up about her struggles with vulnerability.
 She shows that life isn’t about waiting until we’re perfect or bulletproof before we act upon something or try something out, as seductive as infallibility may be.
-If we don’t take risks or be vulnerable, the quality of our relationships are sacrificed, and we miss out on opportunities that we may never be able to get again.
-When we are vulnerable, we don’t waste our precious time, or turn our backs on our potential strengths.
-We manage to connect with others and contribute with our capacities in a way that is uniquely ours.
+If we don’t take risks or be vulnerable, we sacrifice the quality of our relationships, and we miss out on opportunities that we may never be able to get again.
+But, on the other hand, when we are vulnerable, we don’t waste our precious time or turn our backs on our potential strengths.
+Instead, we manage to connect with others and contribute in a way that is uniquely ours.

-If you’d like to learn more: Read the books ‘The Gifts of Imperfection: Let Go of Who You Think You’re Supposed to Be and Embrace Who You Are’ and ‘Daring Greatly: How the Courage to Be Vulnerable Transforms the Way We Live, Love, Parent, and Lead’ by Brené Brown.
+If you’d like to learn more: Read the book ‘The Gifts of Imperfection: Let Go of Who You Think You’re Supposed to Be and Embrace Who You Are’.
+Even better is the book ‘Daring Greatly: How the Courage to Be Vulnerable Transforms the Way We Live, Love, Parent, and Lead’ by Brené Brown.

 2. Your Body Language Shapes Who You Are by Amy Cuddy (33 million views)

-Summary: It has been known for quite a while that our body language impacts how others perceive us to be and how successful our interactions with others are.
-Amy Cuddy has researched our nonverbal behaviour further, and shows that this can also impact our thoughts, feelings, hormone levels and subsequent behaviour.
-By holding any two of the five “power poses” shown in the talk for only 60 seconds each, it has been shown to increase testosterone levels and feelings of power whilst reducing cortisol levels and feelings of stress.
-If done before important meetings, speeches, exams, job interviews or other stressful occasions, it may even change how you perform, and how successful you eventually become.
+Summary: It has been known for quite a while that our body language impacts how others perceive us and how successful our interactions with others are.
+Amy Cuddy has researched our nonverbal behaviour further and shows that this can also affect our thoughts, feelings, hormone levels and subsequent behaviour.
+For example, holding any two of the five “power poses” shown in the talk for only 60 seconds each can increase testosterone levels and feelings of power while reducing cortisol levels and stress.
+It may even change how you perform if done before important meetings, speeches, exams, job interviews, or other stressful occasions.
 Like Amy says, power posing allows us to “fake it until we become it!”

 What I liked about it: The concept of power posing brings about all types of possibilities for helping people with anything that they usually lack confidence in or feel a high degree of stress doing.
-If only 2 minutes of power posing can increase their likelihood of success, then it is something that should be taught everywhere, from homes to schools to workplaces.
-In the last chapter of Amy Cuddy’s book ‘Presence’ she includes a number of examples of people (and even horses) that have successfully applied power posing in their lives.
+If only 2 minutes of power posing can increase their likelihood of success, then it should be taught everywhere, from homes to schools to workplaces.
+In the last chapter of Amy Cuddy’s book ‘Presence’ she includes some examples of people (and even horses) that have successfully applied power posing in their lives.

-The Imposter Syndrome is another important issue that Amy touches on during her talk, and it is an experience that a lot of us (between 60-70%) have at one point or another in our life.
-I know that I did when I first made the state Volleyball team as a junior and when I first started studying my Doctoral Psychology degree.
-The Imposter Syndrome is where people feel like they are a fraud or that they shouldn’t be in the position that they are in because they “don’t deserve it” and/or that “somebody has made a mistake”.
-They worry that although they have been able to convince people so far that they are capable of doing what they do, it is really just a matter of time before they are caught out for the imposter that they really are.
-Realising just how common this is, and that in time it can go away, would provide hope to anyone watching who is going through a similar experience.
+The Imposter Syndrome is another critical issue that Amy touches on during her talk, and it is an experience that a lot of us (between 60–70%) have at one point or another in our life.
+I know that I did when I first made the state Volleyball team as a junior and when I first started studying for my Doctoral Psychology degree.
+The Imposter Syndrome is where people feel like they are a fraud or shouldn’t be in the position they are in because they “don’t deserve it” or that “somebody has made a mistake”.
+They worry that although they have been able to convince people so far of their capabilities, it is just a matter of time before others catch them out for the imposter they are.
+Realising how common this is and that in time it can go away would provide hope to anyone watching who is going through a similar experience.

 If you’d like to learn more: Read the book ‘Presence: Bringing Your Boldest Self to Your Biggest Challenges’ by Amy Cuddy.

-Summary: Our current Education system is outdated and fails to adequately prepare the children of today for the uncertainty and unprecedented growth that is likely to take place in the future.
+Summary: Our current education system is outdated and fails to adequately prepare today’s children for the uncertainty and unprecedented growth that is likely to occur in the future.

-The current hierarchical structure of subjects tends to place maths and languages at the top, followed by the humanities, and then the arts.
-Even within the arts there exists a hierarchy where art and music are considered to be of a higher status than drama and dance.
+The current hierarchical structure of subjects tends to place maths and languages at the top, followed by the humanities and arts.
+Furthermore, art and music are considered higher than drama and dance, even within the arts.

-Somehow as we go up in school levels, the creative pursuits are pushed aside, devalued and even stigmatised in lieu of the more serious subjects that are supposed to ready us for the workplace.
-But schools are still preparing us for the needs of industrialism, not for the rapidly evolving society where we are not even aware of what is ahead of us in five years time, let alone what the world will be like in 2065.
+Somehow as we go up in school levels, the creative pursuits are pushed aside, devalued and even stigmatised instead of the more serious subjects that are supposed to ready us for the workplace.
+But schools are still preparing us for the needs of industrialism, not for the rapidly evolving society where we are not even aware of what is ahead of us in five years, let alone what the world will be like in 2065.

-What I liked about it: Considering that we’ll never exactly know what it is that we are preparing students for, teaching them to be curious, creative, innovative, flexible and resilient should be at the top of the list of the skills to help develop in children.
-If we can do this, then no matter what takes place in the future, the children of today will be in the best position to adapt, grow and evolve.
+What I liked about it: Considering that we’ll never exactly know what we are preparing students for, teaching them to be curious, creative, innovative, flexible and resilient should be at the top of the list of the skills to help develop in children.
+If we can do this, then no matter what takes place in the future, today’s children will be in the best position to adapt, grow and evolve.

-We should also let go of thinking of intelligence so narrowly and see that it is diverse, dynamic and distinct.
-We should start looking for and nurturing the unique capacities of each child instead of trying to force them into becoming A+ Maths and English students.
-Ken uses an example of Gillian Lynne, who at 8 years of age was diagnosed by her school as having a learning disorder, or what would these days be labelled as ADHD.
-Nowadays she would likely be put on Ritalin to help reduce her restlessness and remain focused in class, but luckily the specialist that she saw noticed her need to move and dance to music, and told her mother to enroll her in a dance school instead.
-Gillian did this, began to flourish, and went on to choreograph “Cats” and “Phantom of the Opera”, entertaining millions, and making millions in the process.
+We should also let go of seeing intelligence so narrowly and know that it is diverse, dynamic and distinct.
+We should start looking for and nurturing each child’s unique capacities instead of trying to force them into becoming A+ Maths and English students.
+Ken uses the example of Gillian Lynne, who her school diagnosed at eight years of age as having a learning disorder similar to ADHD.
+Nowadays, she would likely be put on Ritalin to help reduce her restlessness and remain focused in class, but luckily the specialist that she saw noticed her need to move and dance to music and told her mother to enrol her in a dance school instead.
+Gillian did this, began to flourish, and went on to choreograph “Cats” and “Phantom of the Opera”, entertaining millions and making millions in the process.